sttp-book/sttp-book/chapters/pragmatic-testing/test-code-quality.md

 	are responsible for setting up all the environment they need.
 If tests A and B depend on similar resources, make sure they can share the same code, so that you avoid duplicating code.
 JUnit's `@BeforeEach` or `@BeforeAll` methods can become handy.
-Moreover, make sure that your tests "clean up their messes", e.g., by deleting any possible files it created on the disk, or cleaning up values it inserted in a database.
+Moreover, make sure that your tests "clean up their messes", e.g. by deleting any possible files it created on the disk, or cleaning up values it inserted in a database.

 - **Repeatable**: A repeatable test is a test that gives the same result, no matter how many times it is executed.
-Developers tend to lose their trust in tests that present a flaky behaviour (i.e., it sometimes passes, and sometimes fails without any changes in the system and/or in the test code).
+Developers tend to lose their trust in tests that present a flaky behaviour (i.e. it sometimes passes, and sometimes fails without any changes in the system and/or in the test code).
 Flaky tests might happen for different reasons, and some of the causes can be tricky to be identified (companies have reported extreme examples where a test presented a flaky behaviour only once in a month).
 Common causes are dependencies on external resources, not waiting